vega/altair/README.md

 For more information and examples of Altair's API, see the [Altair Documentation](notebooks/01-Index.ipynb).

-Or you can run the documentation yourself as Jupyter Notebook.
-To immediately download notebooks with the Altair Documentation, run the following code from a Jupyter Notebook:
+Alternatively, you can explore the documentation yourself as runnable Jupyter Notebooks.
+To immediately download the Altair Documentation as notebooks, run the following code from a Jupyter Notebook:

 ```python
 from altair import tutorial